 Once classified, each proposal is sent to the two corresponding AZA Committee Chairs who coordinate the first tier review.
-These AZA Committees include the: Animal Health Committee, Animal Welfare Committee, Conservation Education Committee, Field Conservation Committee, Wildlife Conservation and Management Committee, and Research and Technology Committee.
+These AZA Committees include the: Animal Health Committee, Animal Population Management Committee, Animal Welfare Committee, Conservation Education Committee, Research and Technology Committee, and Wildlife Conservation Committee.
 Taxon Advisory Groups, Species Survival Plan® Programs, and Scientific Advisory Groups may be called on to provide expert input on relevant proposals.
 The Committee Chairs then distribute each proposal to at least three reviewers who provide required comments and rank the proposals in a specified manner.

 The Scientific Advisory Committee (SAC) then meets to review the top-ranked proposals, with each Committee Chair acting as an advocate for the top-ranked proposals in his/her category.
 The goal of the SAC review is to select the best mix of high quality projects, representing various topics, disciplines, and taxa.
 The SAC also reviews the project budget and may recommend that the award amount be accepted as is, increased, or decreased.
 Most awards fall in the $10,000-$20,000 range.
 However, larger awards are considered on a case-by-case basis.

 Membership on the SAC is determined by position in the AZA community and may change with the appointment of new Chairs by the incoming AZA President and the election of new Board members.
 SAC members can designate individuals to represent them at meetings.
 In the event of a conflict of interest (i.e., the member, their institution, or a conservation program they chair is being considered for a grant), Chairs must excuse themselves from the discussion of that particular proposal.